audbjort/XR/dictionary.md

 FPS stand for frames per second, a measurement for how many unique consecutive images a camera can handle each second.
 Digital cameras comparaison: low-end digital still cameras typically have a frame rate of 1fps.
 High end digital video cameras typically have a frame rate of 30fps.

 ## Headset type
+## Tethered
-Tethered: The headset connects to a desktop/ps or a playstation and renders applications like games, social, etc. on the desktop
+The headset connects to a desktop/ps or a playstation and renders applications like games, social, etc. on the desktop

+## Mobile
-Mobile: The headset connects to a mobile phone and reders app content.
+The headset connects to a mobile phone and reders app content.

 ## Khronos VR API
 The VR standard
 https://www.khronos.org/news/press/khronos-announces-vr-standards-initiative

 ## Mixed Reality
- Mixed Reality (MR)
-TODO
+ In Mixed Reality (MR) real world and virtual world are mixed and interact.
+Imagine a Leprechaun that is knoking over your "real" trash can.

 ## Neurons
 A neuron is a nerve cell.
 The human brain is made up of approximately 100 billion neurons.
 A neuron has inputs called dendrites and outputs called axons. https://faculty.washington.edu/chudler/what.html

 ## Virtual Reality
-Virtual Reality (VR)
+In Virtual Reality (VR) the world is all virtual like in a computer game.
-TODO

 ## VR Challanges
 * Headache, queasiness, blurred vision, etc.